up42/docs/source/getting-started/sign-up.rst

    :align: center
    :alt: SignUp3

 Congratulations, you successfully created an UP42 account!
-In order to get access to the free 10 000 UP42 credits or the equivalent of 100 Euro/Dollars, you need to provide your credit card details.
+In order to get access to the 10 000 sign-up credits, you need to provide the credit card details.
 You will not be charged from this credit card.